-- Read scriptures from the Bible, and give time for the participants to reflect. - o Bible: 1 Corinthians 12:12-27 (see p55) - After about five minutes, invite the participants to share their views on this, relating it to the stories they have shared.
+- Read scriptures from the Bible, and give time for the participants to reflect. - o Bible: 1 Corinthians 12:12-27 (see p53) - After about five minutes, invite the participants to share their views on this, relating it to the stories they have shared.

 - Conclude by saying that this is not how God intended people to live.
 SGBV does not glorify God: it affects the entire community and increases people's suffering.
 And this is not acceptable; it must change.
 This is why we need to talk about this issue as many women and girls are suffering in silence.
-There are also men who experience violence, even sexual violence by other men, and they also suffer in silence because of stigma and shame. - What do your laws say about this? - Talk about specific laws from your country on rape and domestic violence.
-Please see Appendix 1 on laws that protect women's rights in Plateau State, Nigeria. - o Discuss what the punishment is for violating these laws. - Explain that gender inequalities, conflicts and injustice break peace in communities.
-They are both a cause and consequence of SGBV.
-There can be no peace when women and children are abused regularly.
-Peacebuilding efforts must therefore include overcoming SGBV. - Conclude by saying that SGBV is not just against our faith, but also against the law of our country: it is a criminal offence.
+There are also men who experience violence, even sexual violence by other men, and they also suffer in silence because of stigma and shame. - What do your laws say about this? - Talk about specific laws from your country on rape and domestic violence. - o Discuss what the punishment is for violating these laws. - Conclude by saying that SGBV is not just against our faith, but also against the law of our country: it is a criminal offence.
 It is evident from the stories shared that this is causing great suffering: this is why we are here to discuss this issue.
 This is why we invite you to commit to the next eight weeks of this process, and to the process of transformation.